Bunn/PiStats/README.md

 -  Beautiful charts and metrics
 -  Support for multiple Pi-hole instances

+## Pi Monitor
+For optional monitoring of your Raspberry Pi, you can install [Pi Monitor](https://github.com/Bunn/pi_monitor).
+Once installed, enable it on Pi Stats for enhanced performance insights and real-time statistics.

 ## Authentication Token
 In order to use the "enable/disable" button you need to add your Authentication Token in the Settings screen.